kesslerio/vibe-check-mcp/tests/IMPLEMENTATION_SUMMARY.md

 - ✅ Test infrastructure completely built and functional
 - ✅ 855 test methods can be collected without import errors (major improvement from 459)
 - ✅ All 7 testing categories properly structured
-- ✅ pytest.ini, conftest.py, and requirements-test.txt working
+- ✅ pytest.ini, conftest.py, and requirements.txt working
 - ✅ Test runner and documentation complete

 **What's In Progress:**